-Ativan (known generically as lorazepam) is a medication used to treat anxiety disorders, short-term anxiety symptoms, insomnia, and seizures.1 It is a benzodiazepine, which means that it belongs to a highly addictive class of drugs that work to slow down the central nervous system (CNS).1 It is intended to be used by prescription only, and often indicated for short-term use only, but many people use and abuse the drug by taking more than the prescribed dose or without a written prescription.
+Ativan (known generically as lorazepam) is a medication used to treat anxiety disorders, short-term anxiety symptoms, insomnia, and seizures.1 It is a benzodiazepine, which means that it belongs to a highly addictive class of drugs that work to slow down the central nervous system (CNS).1 It is intended to be used by prescription only and is often indicated for short-term use only, but many people use and abuse the drug by taking more than the prescribed dose or taking it without a written prescription.

 Ativan’s Many Dangers

 According to the Food and Drug Administration (FDA), Ativan is increasingly used in combination with other potentially hazardous drugs, such as opioids.2 Because it depresses the CNS, when it is combined with opioids (which also depress CNS functioning), the results can quickly become lethal.2 Combining Ativan with alcohol may also have deadly effects by depressing the respiratory system.2

 Ativan is available as a tablet, an injectable, or as an oral solution—all forms can be abused.
 The tablet form is sometimes crushed and snorted by those attempting to create a more fast, intense effect, while some people choose to inject the liquid form for the same intensified results.
 When Ativan is snorted, it can be highly addictive and may lead to life-threatening side effects.

 A 2010 study found that nearly 30% of deaths caused by pharmaceutical drugs were due to the overuse or overdose of benzodiazepines like Ativan.3 Furthermore, 75% of overdose deaths caused by benzodiazepines are unintentional.3 When Ativan is snorted, for instance, it may be easier to misgauge or underestimate the effects of the drug, prompting higher-than-recommended dosing, which can then lead to lethal consequences.

 Learn more about the effects of Ativan use.